 Here's what Tracey had to say of the project:

 "This was probably 6 is hours of work.
-Getting the dimensions for the area around fridge was hardest and first step.
+Getting the dimensions for the area around the fridge was the hardest and first step.
 Then it was all just filling in the space.
 One feature I like about Kee Klamp is that there is enough “slop” in the connections so that cuts and measurements don’t have to be 100% perfect.
 You can give or take some space within the connections to get it how you want to square it up, etc. Then, really tighten it down when it's where you want."

-Listed below are the fittings and pipe you'll need to build a beverage cart like the one Tracey built.
+Listed below are the fittings and pipe you'll need to build a bar cart like the one Tracey built.
 However, the design can be modified in height, width, and depth.
 It's entirely up to you.

 For the purpose of this tutorial, we will be following Tracey's design to a tee, using the dimensions for her beverage cart.